Could Magnesium Fix Your Headaches? Research Points to Relief

 Curr Treat Options Neurol.
 2016 Nov;18(11):48.
 “Diagnosis and Treatment of Childhood Migraine.”
 Merison K, Jacobs H. “Almost all patients in our practice are advised to take magnesium supplementation.
 Magnesium is a supplement with relatively few adverse effects and good evidence for improvement of migraine symptoms.”

-1. Magnesium prevents platelet aggregation and the thickened blood and tiny clots that can cause blood vessel spasms and the pain of a migraine.
+1. Magnesium prevents platelet aggregation, thickened blood, and tiny clots that can cause blood vessel spasms and migraine pain.

 2. Magnesium relaxes the head and neck muscle tension that makes migraines worse.

-3. Magnesium and vitamins B2, B6, and folate are important nutrients that treat and prevent migraine headaches.
+3. Magnesium and vitamins B2, B6, and folate are essential nutrients that treat and prevent migraine headaches.

 Author: Carolyn Dean is a medical doctor and naturopath.
-She has authored and co-authored over 35 books including The Magnesium Miracle which is being rereleased in August 2017.
+She has authored and co-authored over 35 books, including The Magnesium Miracle, which was re-released in August 2017.

 Leave a Comment